 Virtual Programming Ltd..
 MacCentral today confirmed that Legion will be the last game that Freeverse is distributing on behalf of Virtual Programming.
 United Developers subsidiary MacPlay and Virtual Programming announced a North American distribution deal

-beginning with the forthcoming strategy game Europa Univeralis II, expected to be released in the U.S. this month.
+earlier this week beginning with the forthcoming strategy game Europa Univeralis II, expected to be released in the U.S. this month.